jsarriaa/PHGv2Tools/README.md

 These are the mandatory arguments:
 ```
---hvcf // -hf   <Merged of all hvcf of the pangenome database>  #Built with phg merge-hvcfs
+--pangenome-hvcf // -phvcf   <Merged of all hvcf of the pangenome database>  #Built with phg merge-hvcfs
---reference-fasta // -ref   <Reference.fasta>  #Built with phg prepare-assemblies
+--reference-fasta // -ref-fa   <Reference.fasta>  #Built with phg prepare-assemblies
 ```
 And then, provide the coordinates.
 These are optional, but will be asked ahead if there are not as a command line argument.
 ```
---chromosome // -c   <INT>  i.e. <2>
+--chromosome // -chr   <INT>  i.e. <2>
 --start // -s <START>   i.e. <1000>
 --end // -e  <END>  i.e. <5000>
 ```